Prerequisite: Install the 2 CRM Addins.

 - Follow the same steps above to create the Appointment

-- Instead of choosing a client account for 'Set Regarding', choose the company 'ssw.pencilledin'.
+- Instead of choosing a client account for 'Set Regarding', choose the company (E.g. "ssw.pencilledin").

 Adding Internal Bookings

-If a developer is needed for urgent internal work, or travelling to teach public training events, you might want to block out their time as unavailable for client work.
+If a developer is needed for non-billable work (E.g. Urgent internal work), or travelling to teach public training events, their time should be blocked out their so it shows as unavailable for client work.

 To book someone for internal work: